 History of National Fire Prevention Month

 Similar to Fire Prevention Week, National Fire Prevention Month memorializes the Great Chicago Fire, a fire that desolated the city of Chicago and has left over 100,000 homeless in October of 1871.

 The National Fire Protective Association sponsors this month-long observance as a way to teach parents and children how to prevent fires in their own homes and learn what to do when a fire occurs.

 Chicago has made improvements on fire prevention policies throughout the city since that incident, including more full roads, easier access to the fire hydrants, and better home conditions.

 All October, families get to learn about better ways to prevent fires, including methods such as inspecting your heat sources, maintain your electrical cords and updating your smoke alarms.

 This monthly holiday began during the early 1900s, wherein 1922; the National Fire Protection Association sponsored Fire Prevention Week as a way to prevent events like this from happening.
 This sister holiday was approved by President Calvin Coolidge, who proclaimed Fire Prevention Week a national observance in 1925.

-How to Celebrate Fire Prevention Month
+How to Celebrate National Fire Prevention Month

-Here are some ways that you can participate in Fire Prevention Month: Develop a fire escape plan with everyone in your household and practice it at least twice a year.
+Here are some ways that you can participate in National Fire Prevention Month: Develop a fire escape plan with everyone in your household and practice it at least twice a year.
 Install smoke alarms in your home, on every level, and outside each sleeping area.